Home Compare CTAS vs TEP.PA

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (CTAS: Nasdaq 100, TEP.PA: STOXX 600).

-The lead is spread across stability and profitability, rather than sitting in one isolated gap.
-Cintas Corporation leads by 12 points on the overall comparison score.
+The lead is spread across profitability and growth, rather than sitting in one isolated gap.
+The overall score gap is 37 points in favour of Cintas Corporation.

 INDUSTRY COMPARISON